maatouk/h-maatouk.github.io/README.md

 I am deeply involved in studying non-parametric function estimation using advanced machine learning and Bayesian techniques.

-I am interested in highly efficient approaches for sampling high-dimensional Gaussian vectors restricted to linear and nonlinear constraints.
+I am also deeply involved and interested in advanced simulation techniques for simulating high-dimensional truncated Gaussian vectors under both linear and nonlinear constraints using Monte Carlo methods.

 # Publications